stormid/scaffold/docs/making-websites/css.md

 - use a BEM methodology for class naming
 - use CSS variables not SCSS variables, for easier debugging and interop with JavaScript and DOM
 - use mixins sparingly, they can generate a lot of repeat CSS
-- use flexbox for layout, CSS Grid is not included in our browser support matrix
+- use CSS grid for two dimensional layout, flexbox for one dimensional layout

 ## Structure
 SCSS partials are organised by type